djeada/Numerical-Methods/notes/6_regression/linear_interpolation.md

 ### Advantages

-- **Simplicity**: The calculation is straightforward and quick.
+- The method offers **simplicity**, as the calculation involves straightforward arithmetic, making it easy and quick to apply.
-- **Minimal Data Requirements**: Only two data points are needed.
+- **Minimal data requirements** make it practical, needing only two data points to estimate intermediate values.
-- **Local Approximation**: Good approximation if the function is nearly linear in the interval.
+- It provides a **local approximation**, working well when the function is nearly linear within the specified interval.

 ### Limitations

-- **Linear Assumption**: If the true relationship is not nearly linear, the approximation can be poor.
+- The **linear assumption** can lead to poor results if the actual relationship between points is not close to linear.
-- **No Derivative Information**: The method does not use any information about the slope or curvature of the underlying function.
+- Linear interpolation uses **no derivative information**, ignoring the slope or curvature of the function, which could enhance accuracy.
-- **Accuracy**: The accuracy diminishes as the interval $(x_{i+1}-x_i)$ grows large or the function becomes more non-linear.
+- **Accuracy diminishes** as the interval between points increases or as the function becomes more non-linear, leading to potential errors in approximation.